 One of the essential first steps in buying a used car in California is verifying a VIN.
 Every vehicle in the United States has a VIN or vehicle identification number listed on the title and imprinted on the vehicle.

 When you find a vehicle that you are interested in buying, you should make sure that the VIN on the vehicle and title match.
-Additionally, consider running the VIN through the National Insurance Crime Bureau (NICB) to discover if the car has been stolen, salvaged, totaled, etc. These service areas are locations that you can easily verify a VIN!
+Additionally, consider running the VIN through the National Insurance Crime Bureau (NICB) to discover if the car has been stolen, salvaged, totaled, etc.

 2. Third-Party Inspections